Volunteering in Albany's public schools

 with watering?
 We have many

 school gardens during the fall and spring with students and all

 you a parent, a high school student or a teacher?

 Association or individual school PTAs to find out how you

 The City School District of Albany is

 located in the capital city of New York state.
 The district serves

-schools, two middle schools, one prekindergarten-grade 8 school, one comprehensive high school and a
+schools, three middle schools, one prekindergarten-grade 8 school, one comprehensive high school and a

 offers several outstanding school choice options, including three